TAKE THE KINDNESS TREE CHALLENGE TODAY! COMMIT TO ONE EVERY WEEK!

 23. KINDNESS CONTINUED: Becoming an organ donor gives you the chance to make a difference for many families.
 Learn about it before you dismiss the possibility.
 If you're interested in learning more, this is a great resource: http://www.organdonor.gov I'm proud that my driver's license reminds me of the good I might pass on.
 How about you?

 24. HONORING FATHERS: Men are tough.
-They don't want to be thanked or recognized for their role as a Dad.
+Some may have you think they don't want to be thanked or recognized for their role as a Dad.
 Hogwash!
 Any man can father a child but it takes someone special to be a Daddy.
 I believe that celebrating fatherhood or impressive parenting should always be recognized.
 With that said, honor a father sometime this month.
 If you are a son, honor your father by being better than he was/is.
 No matter how great.

 If your father has passed, I'm sure you know another whom you could honor in his memory.
 If your father is living and you haven't reached out lately, regardless of the reason, just pick up the phone.
 Often we don't realize the role our Daddy plays until it's too late.
 Take it from me.
 I know.

 25. BE THE CHANGE: Get inspired.
 Do something.
 Remember that words spoken cannot be taken back.
 Make an effort to find the good.
 I found several stories that might help get you started: http://www.huffingtonpost.com/2014/01/14/people-fight-against-hate_n_4571211.html .
 Bad things happen and bad people will always exist but WE out number them by a landslide.
 Continue to spread love and happiness.
 You CAN make a difference.
 What are you waiting for?